marjiasdk/marjiasdk.github.io/README.md

 # License

 This project is licensed under the MIT License, which means that you are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, subject to certain conditions.
 Please see the license file for more details.

+N.B.
+Still need to make it responsive for mobile ☠️